crawlwp/mihdan-index-now/readme.txt

 Sitemaps help webmasters inform search engines about their WordPress pages, but search engines don't visit them often.
 With CrawlWP integration with IndexNow and the Indexing API of search engines, you can directly notify search engines of new content without waiting for them to crawl your sitemaps.

 == Changelog ==

+= 3.0.3 =
+* Set Cron interval to 1min to quicken background task processing.

 = 3.0.2 =
 * Added site verification feature.